Course navigation

 Bugs compound quickly when you add new features on top of untested ones.
 A single verification step after each feature keeps the foundation solid.

-Ask Claude to implement one specific thing.
-Accept its changes.
+1. Build the feature — ask Claude to implement one specific thing and accept its changes.

 With auto-accept mode on: use checkpoints as your safety net.
 Let Claude run freely, then rewind to a working checkpoint if something breaks.